Skip to main content

 Geothermal: an adjective relating to heat within Earth.

 Geothermal energy: thermal energy inside the Earth.
-Geothermal energy is currently extracted from a few metres to a few kilometers beneath the Earth’s surface, to use as a practical source of energy (modified after UoB, 2023).
+Geothermal energy is currently extracted from a few meters to a few kilometers beneath the Earth’s surface, to use as a practical source of energy (modified after UoB, 2023).

 Geothermal energy is a clean, renewable source of energy throughout the daily cycle of power demand.